 HUD properties are sold “as is.”
 All properties are sold on a cash basis.
 While paying in cash is not required, having your financing arranged without HUD is.
 HUD will not be required to arrange or carry financing themselves.
 You will need the services of a conventional mortgage lender.

-Need to find a pro for your Home Financing?Find Pros
+Ready to start your Home Financing?Find Pros

 Condition of HUD Homes